-You will be blending some of the solids …creating a rich thickened broth.
+You’ll be blending some of the solids …creating a rich thickened broth.
 It is advisable to use an immersion blender.
-For the recommended heat-proof container, I use my pyrex 4-cup glass measuring cup.
+For the recommended heat-proof container, I use my Pyrex 4-cup glass measuring cup.
 It keeps messy clean-ups to a minimum.

 Everyone has their own style when it comes to trimming fresh string beans.
 I like to line them up nicely on the cutting board and trim away.
 That may say something about my personality.
 Not sure it’s a good thing.

-After the final simmer, be sure to have your fresh herbs prepped.
+During the final simmer, be sure to get your fresh herbs prepped.
 Once they’re added to the pot, it is removed from the heat.
 And your creation is complete.